 These protein peanut butter balls also are high in protein compared to your typical dessert.
 And very customizable!
 Use creamy peanut butter to keep it smooth, or chunky to add that delicious crunch.
 Add chocolate chips if your a chocoholic like me (or love a Reeses flavor!), or keep it plain if you like your desserts simple.
 Allergic to peanuts?
 Substitute any other nut butter or even other butters like coconut butter or seed butters!

 No matter what kind of guests you plan on having stop by your tailgate or gameday party, these delightful bites are one you should prepare to make.
 Even my boyfriend who isn’t the healthiest eater ended up eating half of the batch in one day!
 (I had to steer him away until after the photographs were taken) 🙂

--1/4 cup Peanut Flour (or any other flour would work)
+- -1/4 cup Peanut Flour/Protein Powder (or any other flour would work)

--Optional: 1/4 cup Greek Yogurt (to up the protein)
+- -Optional: ¼ cup Vanilla Greek Yogurt (to up the protein)